 6. Close the curtains and shutters

-Wandering around any Spanish town during the hotter months will show that the Spanish already know this and do it without thinking.
+Wandering around any Spanish town during the hotter months will show that the Spanish already know all about keeping cool in Spain and do it without thinking.
 You’ll see closed shutters everywhere.
 This keeps the house cooler during the day and you can air it out in the evenings for some gentle breezes.

 7. Don’t overdo it

 If you don’t HAVE to do anything manual during the hottest part of the day, then don’t!
 Of course some of you have jobs that demand you work outdoors in the heat.
-However, if you are able to work in the shade, or adjust your hours – that would really help.
+However, if you are able to work in the shade, or adjust your hours – that would really help your battle for keeping cool in Spain.
 Remember to wear a hat with a brim to keep that sun from scorching your bonce.
 Oh and never EVER forget the suncream!!

 Do those windows really have to be cleaned at 2pm?
 No – probably not.
 Does that garden really need you to be on your hands and knees pulling out weeds during the hottest part of the day?
 No – probably not.
 Leave it until later.